VPDC

 Who should get the vaccine:

-• Sexual partners of people in any of the above groups.
+• Sexual partners of people with the risks described above.

-• People who anticipate being in any of the above groups.
+• People who anticipate experiencing any of the above.

 Where to get the Vaccine